-Each child must be given the opportunity to carry out certain activities.

-Plan and design the pupils' activities for each lesson.
-The quality of a pupil's activity is influenced, in part, by his potentialities as a person as well as by the appeal that the particular teaching situation directs to him.
+- Each child must be given an opportunity to carry out certain activities. - Plan and design the pupils' activities for each lesson. - The quality of a pupil's activity is influenced, in part, by his/her potentialities as a person as well as by the appeal that the particular teaching situation directs to him/her.